mpv-player/mpv/DOCS/man/options.rst

         ``<rate>`` > video fps speeds the subtitles up for frame-based subtitle files and slows them down for time-based ones.

-    Also see ``--sub-speed`` option.
+    See also: ``--sub-speed``.

 ``--sub-gauss=<0.0-3.0>``
     Apply Gaussian blur to image subtitles (default: 0).
-This can help making pixelated DVD/Vobsubs look nicer.
+This can help to make pixelated DVD/Vobsubs look nicer.
 A value other than 0 also switches to software subtitle scaling.
 Might be slow.